AnindyaDas-86/btp-cns-integration-/README.md

 ### Area of interest
+We want to automate(one click) the process for creating destinations from inside CNS.
 - Go to BTP Subaccount Destinations screen and Download Trust
 - Create an IAM inbound OAuth2SAMLBearerAssertionFlow Link: https://github.wdf.sap.corp/pages/sapsalescloud/matterhorn-architecture/05-Microservices/IAM/iam-inbound-flows/
     - Please note: In the initial version, it would be possible to modify only the default SAP delivered OAuth configurations.
 The default configurations will be pre-delivered and it should be possible to only modify the